 The study found that a 0.4% concentration of tea tree oil powerfully reduced the growth of Candida albicans.
-If you use about a 5% concentration of tea tree oil, this should be a great way to eliminate an infection.
+If you use about a 1% concentration of tea tree oil in a small amount of carrier oil (approximately a few tablespoons), this should be a great way to eliminate an infection.
 The researchers suggested that the different components of tea tree oil may have different modes of action against Candida; thus, this oil may work in manifold ways to stop yeast.
 This could possibly be the reason why tea tree oil is such an effective treatment for Candida problems.

-Another study worth mentioning was a review of research detailing tea tree oils antimicrobial efficacy.
+Another study worth mentioning, was a review of research detailing tea tree oil’s antimicrobial efficacy.
 The study was published in Clinical Microbiology Reviews [19.1 (2006): 50-62].
 Fungal pathogens aside for a moment, the review cited a wide array of studies and presented a chart of the various bacteria tea tree oil could inhibit and kill.
 Only small concentrations of this oil were necessary to stop nearly all of the bacteria.
-For most fungal species, the review stated that the average minimum inhibitory concentration (MIC) ranged from 0.03 and 0.5%, and MFCs generally range from 0.12 to 2%.
+For most fungal species, the review stated that the average MIC ranged from 0.03 and 0.5%, and MFCs generally range from 0.12 to 2%.
 In the chart showing tea tree oil’s effects against fungi, this oil was also shown to be very efficacious by a host of scientific research.
-For Candida albicans, Candida glabrata, Candida tropicalis, and Candida parapsilosis, MFC of tea tree oil were all under 1%.
+For Candida albicans, Candida glabrata, Candida tropicalis, and Candida parapsilosis, the MFCs of tea tree oil were all under 1%.
 Given the wide array of scientific studies that comprised this review’s data, and the analysis of the species of Candida that will be responsible for the vast majority of yeast infections, it is safe to assume your infection will be quickly terminated by using tea tree oil!

 Taking tea tree oil by mouth is a bad idea, as a small amount of this oil can prove lethal.
-In the review of literature regarding tea tree oil in Clinical Microbiology Reviews [19.1 (2006): 50-62], the authors summarized the findings regarding oral ingestion of tea tree oil.
-The following quote was taken from this study and details the primary side effect you need to watch out for when using this potent essential oil (TTO = tea tree oil):
+In the review of literature regarding tea tree oil, in Clinical Microbiology Reviews [19.1 (2006): 50-62], the authors summarized the findings regarding oral ingestion of this oil.
+The following quote was taken from this study, and details the primary side effect you need to watch out for when using this potent essential oil (TTO = tea tree oil):

 TTO can be toxic if ingested, as evidenced by studies with animals and from cases of human poisoning.
 The 50% lethal dose for TTO in a rat model is 1.9 to 2.6 ml/kg, and rats dosed with ≤1.5 g/kg TTO appeared lethargic and ataxic (D. Kim, D. R. Cerven, S. Craig, and G. L. De George, Abstr.
 Amer.
 Chem.
 Soc.
 223:114, 2002).
 Incidences of oral poisoning in children and adults have been reported.
 In all cases, patients responded to supportive care and recovered without apparent sequelae.
 No human deaths due to TTO have been reported in the literature.

-- The Tea Tree Oil Bible: Your Essential Guide by Dr. Elvis Ali (Ages Publishing), copyright 1999 (p.157 oral thrush and tea tree oil)
+- Google Books — Dr. Elvis Ali, et. al..
+The Tea Tree Oil Bible: Your Essential Guide.
+Ages Publishing, copyright 1999 (p.157 oral thrush and tea tree oil)